mojtabco/backup-containers/README.md

 - Customizable via YAML: Configuration file allows customization of backup paths, deletion of old backups, and other parameters

 Requirements
-- jq: For parsing YAML configuration files.
+- jq: is a lightweight and flexible command-line JSON processor.
-- yq: Alternative to jq for YAML processing.
+- yq: yq is a lightweight command-line YAML File processor
 - pv: To monitor progress during backup operations.

 Installation